Bridging the Gap

 Community programs are great resources for health promotion and physical activity.
 Specifically, many people choose group fitness classes as a way to get back into exercise.
 It is fun, social, and interesting, and participants can show up without prior exercise knowledge.6 A group setting promotes accountability, and workouts are planned by a certified instructor.6

 Physical therapists are prime candidates to enrich the group fitness experience.
 Evidence states7 that under orthopedists, physical therapists demonstrate the highest level of musculoskeletal knowledge over any other health care provider.
-Physical therapists acquire extensive knowledge on the human body and movement sciences through education in anatomy, biomechanics, and pathophysiology while using evidence-based research to direct intervention and care.8
+Physical therapists acquire extensive knowledge on the human body and movement sciences through education in anatomy, biomechanics, and pathophysiology.
+Additionally, we use evidence-based research to direct intervention and care.8

 Combining the musculoskeletal knowledge of a physical therapist and the exercise skills of a certified exercise professional creates a dynamic and collaborative team.
 The certified exercise instructor can provide the motivation and experience for people to exercise, and the physical therapist can be the one to help keep them moving pain free.